ncbi/ncbi-vdb/README.md

 3) ncbi/sra-tools (https://github.com/ncbi/sra-tools)

-   This project’s build system will be based on CMake.
+   This project's build system will be based on CMake.
 The project will acquire some new components:

        3a) NGS SDK (now under ngs/, formerly in Github repository ncbi/ngs)

        3b) NGS-related VDB access libraries and their dependents, formerly in Github repository ncbi/ncbi-vdb, as listed in the table above.